openpnp/openpnp/Machine-Axes.md

 ## Other Axes

 Aside from the Machine Axes, discussed here, there are other types of axes, documented on their respective separate pages:

 * To use shared axes, typically the shared Z of a multi-nozzle machine, you can use [[Transformed-Axes]].
-* To compensate/calibrate for mechanical imprefections of the machine, use [[Linear-Transformed-Axes]].
+* To compensate/calibrate for mechanical imperfections of the machine, use [[Linear-Transformed-Axes]].